nickderobertis/pypi-sphinx-flexlate-example/README.md

 To run tests only, run `just test`.
 You can pass additional arguments to pytest, e.g. `just test -k test_something`.

+Prior to committing, you can run `just` with no arguments to run all the checks.

 ## Author

 Created by Nick DeRobertis.
 MIT License.